anirbanbasu/hands-on-go-3080775/README.md

+_December 22, 2025: Having finished the LinkedIn course, this repository is archived with practice code._

 # Hands-On Introduction: Go
 This is the repository for the LinkedIn Learning course Hands-On Introduction: Go.
 The full course is available from [LinkedIn Learning][lil-course-url].